-As well as the physical and psychological effects, there are also many social implications that are common for acid attack victims which may contribute to them wanting to pursue acid attack victims claims.
-For example, violent attacks such as these often leave the victim handicapped in some way meaning they often have to depend on others to help them with their day to day activities such as eating and running errands.
-Often these dependencies occur due to many victims not being able to find suitable work due to the injuries they have sustained, such as impaired vision or hearing, this can then have a huge negative impact on their economic viability.
+As well as the physical and psychological effects, there are also many social implications that are common for those hurt in acid attacks which may contribute to them wanting to pursue a claim.
+For example, violent attacks including those involving the use of acid often leave the victim handicapped in some way.
+They are therefore often having to depend on others to help them with their day-to-day activities such as eating and running errands.
+Often these dependencies occur because many victims are unable to find suitable work due to the injuries they have sustained.
+Injuries may include impaired vision or hearing, which can have a huge negative impact on a person’s life.

 So, as can be seen, an acid attack can most certainly impact every area of the victim’s life and so be totally life changing.